 UNE Partnerships promotes awareness of personal safety, security and legal issues in relation to the use of alcohol or other drugs and is committed to encouraging and assisting staff, contracted personnel and students to realise their full personal and academic potential within a healthy and safe environment.

-Enrolment fees, and any associated charges for a program, are stated on the enrolment form and on our website.
+Enrolment fees, and any associated charges for a program, are stated on our website.
 Payment must be received in full or a payment plan entered into before course materials are issued or before attending workshops and/or residential schools.

 For enrolments subsidised or organised and sponsored by employers or other sponsors, students give authority for us to provide information relating to their enrolment and study progress to their employer and/or sponsoring organisation.